An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Related Work

 \subsection{Leveraging the Web in HRI}

 While traditional HRI experiments are conducted in person, prior work has explored faster mechanisms that leverage the accessibility of the Web.
 For example, \cite{chernova2010crowdsourcing} explored using a two-player online game to build a data corpora for HRI research.
+Also, \cite{robinette2014assessment, nayyar2020exploring, xu2020much} developed web-compatible simulations based on Unity and WebGL, although these systems have the limitations discussed in Sec. \ref{ssec:robsim}.

-More recently, it has become common practice, especially during early system evaluation, to design interactions and gather human feedback via online video surveys \cite{zlotowski2012navigating,rueben2017framing,takayama2011expressing,dragan2013legibility,pokle2019deep}.
+Especially during early HRI system development, it has become common practice to gather human feedback via online video surveys \cite{zlotowski2012navigating,takayama2011expressing,dragan2013legibility,pokle2019deep,BalajeeWilliasm21}.
 Research has indicated that there is a moderate to high level of agreement for subjects' preferences between live and video HRI trials \cite{woods2006methodological}.
-Our work contributes to a better understanding of experimental methods in HRI by comparing a video survey with an interactive survey.
+Our work contributes to a better understanding of experimental methods by comparing human feedback from a video survey with feedback from an interactive survey.

+Our approach is inspired by internet frameworks that provide methods to remotely interact with robotic systems and simulators.
+For example, the Robot Management System (RMS) \cite{toris2014robot} and Robot Web Tools \cite{toris2015robot} provide software for building web-based HRI interfaces and demonstrate their approach in a variety of tasks, including remote robot operation.
+These tools allow web clients to interface with ROS and the Gazebo simulator by transforming ROS-specific data streams into formats compatible with a web browser.
+While ROS applications can be made accessible on the web via RMS, our approach is relevant to all kinds of rich-client simulators that run on Linux, not just Gazebo.

-Our approach is inspired by Internet frameworks that have enabled remote access to robot stacks.
-For example, Robot Web Tools \cite{toris2015robot} demonstrated the potential of building front-end human-robot interaction interfaces for the web in a variety of tasks, including remote robot operation and building cloud-based knowledge bases from robot experiences.
-In addition, RoboTurk \cite{mandlekar2018roboturk} allowed for rapid crowdsourcing of high-quality demonstrations for robot learning in the context of manipulation.
-This was initially achieved through real-time teleoperation of a robot in simulation and later demonstrated on real robot arms.
-While SEAN-EP could be used in the future to gather data for learning navigation policies through teleoperation, in this work we focus on giving users control of a human avatar in the simulation.
-By allowing them to control this avatar, our methodology aims to bring their online, virtual experience closer to real-world interactions such that they can provide effective feedback about robot navigation.
+Lastly, RoboTurk \cite{mandlekar2018roboturk} allows for rapid crowdsourcing of high-quality demonstrations for robot learning in the context of manipulation.
+While our method could be used in the future to gather data for learning navigation policies through teleoperation, in this work we explore giving users control of a human avatar in the simulation.
+This methodology aims to bring their online, virtual experience closer to real-world human-robot interactions.